 Modern View of the very last 3 1/2 years of the age

-While this view is now the most widely excepted, there are extremely serious problems with it: First off, this view known as Futurism, is an alternative doctrine invented and propagated by Roman Catholic Jesuit Priests – for the purpose of diverting the biblical view held among the Protestant Reformers which identified the Papal See as antichrist.
-This issue is covered in Discerning The Threads of Eschatology Secondly, the view of Futurism does not square-off with biblical parameters of prophesy language and prophetic history – see Remembering the Lost Art & Science of Interpreting Prophesy Language and Prophetic History.
-Thirdly, this system of belief consists of interpretation principles which are quite inconsistent & disorderly compared to the Historisist method, which is much more consistent and biblical.
+While this view is now the most widely excepted, there are extremely serious problems with it: First off, this view known as Futurism, is an alternative doctrine invented and propagated by Roman Catholic Jesuit Priests – for the purpose of diverting the biblical view, firmly understood for many centuries, by those heeding the scriptures, who recognized the power of antichrist fulfilled in the Papacy.
+This issue is covered in Discerning The Threads of Eschatology.
+Secondly, the view of Futurism does not square-off with biblical parameters of prophesy language and prophetic history – see Remembering the Lost Art & Science of Interpreting Prophesy Language and Prophetic History.
+Thirdly, this system of belief consists of interpretation principles which are quite inconsistent & disorderly compared to the Historisist method, which is much more consistent and biblically congruent.

 Keeping within the parameters of scripture, we can be sure of the exact duration of this time frame, but placing the time frame may not be so exact.
 Though the saints of God have much reason to believe the placement of this time-frame is meant to be understood since it is mentioned several times in the revelation of scripture.
 But again, I would not stress exact dates, but would certainly consider the more plausible approximations – whereby recognizing the era of this time-frame as well as the general season of its fulfillment.